 "It was a disappointing thing," said Storm coach Tighe Stratton.
 "We wouldn't want that to happen anywhere, let alone at home."
 It was a game that the Storm had dominated from the get-go.

 Receiving the ball first, the Storm marched down the field, with Mike Woodson (13 carries, 115 yards) breaking off runs of 18 and 12 yards to get the Storm down to the 21-yard line.
 On third-and-nine, JC Lebarron (6-for-12, 138 yards, 3 TDs) dropped back to pass and connected with Marcus Anderson for a touchdown.
 After the point after, it was 7-0 three minutes into the game.
-The Kings turned the ball over on downs on the next series, setting up the Storm at the Kings' 49-yard line.

 After Woodson was taken down for a loss on the first play, Lebarron found Waters down the right sideline for a 54-yard score.